mroam/learnOpenGL/learnopengl-for-cmake/README.md

 We also removed the “.git” and “.gitignore” hidden files from the Glitter project so that we could synch it with our own [“learnOpenGL”](“https://github.com/mroam/learnOpenGL/”) repository.

    We’ve customized the code to make the triangle rotate.
-Wahoo!
+[See Movie, Wahoo!](https://www.youtube.com/watch?v=lZn5F2y-Yiw)